Susan Maughan: Career

-She appeared at the 1963 Royal Variety Performance, and in the 1963 film What a Crazy World.
+In early 1963, following the success of "Bobby's Girl", Maughan recorded additional songs which became minor hits such as "Hand a Handkerchief to Helen" and "She's New To You".
+Around the same time, she released her first album on Philips I Wanna Be Bobby's Girl But....
+Later that year, she appeared at the 1963 Royal Variety Performance, as well as landing a role in the 1963 film What a Crazy World.
 Maughan also appeared in the film Pop Gear (1965) and sang the title song for the second Charles Vine low-budget superspy film, Where the Bullets Fly (1966).
 In 1971, she appeared in series five of the Morecambe & Wise BBC television series, having previously appeared on their 1962 ATV series.
-In that year she also replaced Clodagh Rodgers in the show at London's Adelphi Theatre, Meet Me in London, after Rodgers withdrew just before curtain up on the first night when one of her songs was cut.
-Late in rehearsals it had become clear the show was too long for one running twice-nightly.
+She also replaced Clodagh Rodgers in the play Meet Me in London at London's Adelphi Theatre.

-In 1974, she recorded the song, "Time", from the film, Dirty Mary, Crazy Larry, which she sang during her appearance the same year on the Wheeltappers and Shunters Social Club TV show.
+In 1974, Maughan recorded the song "Time", from the film Dirty Mary, Crazy Larry, which she sang during her appearance that same year on the Wheeltappers and Shunters Social Club TV show.